 - 4th Edition has taken this to new levels by actually allowing player characters to be the mortal embodiments of a god with the various divine Avatar epic destinies, which represent a character discovering that they are a God in Human Form, or at least part of one, and ultimately ascending to rejoin that god.

-- In Warhammer 40,000, the God Emperor of the Imperium is the God of Humanity ...and a mortally wounded and crippled man kept alive in the most complex iron lung imaginable.
+- In Warhammer 40,000, the God-Emperor of the Imperium is the God of Humanity ...and a mortally wounded and crippled man kept alive in the most complex iron lung imaginable.

 - Also, the form the C'tan, and possibly the Chaos Greater Daemons, take on the battlefield.

 - One of the C'tan, the Deceiver, often takes on a human (or alien) form in order to manipulate people to do his bidding.
-Seeing how the C'tan are heavily inspired by Lovecraftian deities, he's essentially 40k's version of the aformentioned Nyarlathotep.
+Seeing how the C'tan are heavily inspired by Lovecraftian deities, he's essentially 40k's version of the aforementioned Nyarlathotep.

-- Scion has the gods occasionally take on human form in order to conceive the titular Scions.
+- Scion has the gods occasionally take on human form in order to conceive the eponymous Scions.
 One divine power, Avatar, allows them to temporarily lower their Legend to make the job easier (the higher a god's Legend, the more power they have to expend to take on physical form).

 - While not exactly a human (especially if you go by his toy design, which doesn't have organic features) Mata Nui from BIONICLE went through such a phase, after having been robbed of his own body, that of a Humongous Mecha Physical God, and forging a new, much smaller ( this time, a mostly organic) form for himself from sand.
 He lives with "normal" people for a while, but later swaps his body for another giant robot to beat the Big Bad.
 May count as a light subversion, as the people he met didn't regard him as a god, as they never even knew him, and those to whom he was a god didn't get to see him in this form.